echosa/emacsagist/README.md

 This is an Emacs package that allows you to search [Packagist](http://packagist.org) from within Emacs.

-Simply install the package, then run `M-x emacsagist/search`.
+Simply install the package, then run `M-x emacsagist-search`.
 You can use tab/shift-tab, n/p, and j/k to navigate between links.